 Plant-based food is food that contain no animal products or bi-products.
 These foods are made with ingredients made from plants such as vegetables, whole grains, nuts, fruits, seeds, and legumes.
 As reported in Forbes:

-Plant-based eating as one of the top trends driving the food and beverage industry.
-With a third of the population actively reducing their meat consumption, the demand for plant-based products is rapidly growing in 2019.
+Plant-based eating is one of the top trends driving the food and beverage industry.
+With a third of the population actively reducing their meat consumption, the demand for plant-based products is rapidly growing.

 Even though plant-based foods can be categorized as trendy food, it appears to be establishing a stronghold in the food industry that will only grow.
 This is evidenced by the fact that plant-based food sales have risen from $4.8 billion in 2018 to $7.4 billion in 2021.
 In recent years, continuing disruptions of the food supply brought on by the pandemic have caused adaptation of consumer thinking.
 Plant-based foods are becoming a lasting staple in the American diet because of the interest consumers have begun to formulate dietary values including sustainability, reliability, and social justice.
 Plant-based food companies have a wide range of foods that will fit into almost every diet: